MicrosoftDocs/edge-developer/microsoft-edge/web-platform/tracking-prevention.md

 The Org Engagement mitigation was created to minimize compatibility risks introduced by tracking prevention by ensuring that sites owned by organizations that users sufficiently engage with continue to work as expected across the web.
 It makes use of the [Site Engagement](https://www.chromium.org/developers/design-documents/site-engagement) Service to relax enforcements whenever a user has established an ongoing relationship (currently defined by a site engagement score of 4.1 or greater) with a given site.

-The org engagement mitigation is currently only applied in Balanced mode, so that Microsoft Edge is offering the highest possible protections for users who have opted into Strict.
+The Org Engagement mitigation is currently only applied in Balanced mode, so that Microsoft Edge is offering the highest possible protections for users who have opted into Strict.

 <!-- ---------- -->